Five Reasons Parents Should Be Included In Their Child’s Eating Disorder Treatment

 College, COVID, and Eating Disorders: What You Need to Know

 As I’ve talked about in depth, the transition to college away from home is challenging for most young adults.
 It is especially fraught for young adults with eating disorders.
-In that article, I provided a College Readiness Checklist for students who are either considering their first move away from home after a history of …
+In that article, I provided an Eating Disorder College Readiness Checklist.
+The article provides guidance for parents of students entering college after a history of an …

 Read more